DorkOS

 }'

-If you omit budget fields, Relay applies defaults: 5 maximum hops, 1-hour TTL, and no call budget limit.
-For automated agent-to-agent workflows, always set explicit budgets to prevent unexpected resource consumption.
+If you omit budget fields, Relay applies defaults: 5 maximum hops, 1-hour TTL, no call budget limit.
+For automated agent-to-agent workflows, set explicit budgets to prevent unexpected resource consumption.

 Built-in Adapters

 Adapters bridge external platforms into the Relay subject hierarchy.
-DorkOS ships with three built-in adapters configured through ~/.dork/relay/adapters.json.
+DorkOS ships with five built-in adapters, configured through ~/.dork/relay/adapters.json.

 Claude Code Adapter